DetachHead/basedpyright/docs/configuration.md

 - <a name="reportInvalidCast"></a> **reportInvalidCast** [boolean or string, optional]: Generate or suppress diagnostics for `cast`s to non-overlapping types.

-- <a name="reportMultipleInheritance"></a> **reportMultipleInheritance** [boolean or string, optional]: Generate or suppress diagnostics for classes that inherit from multiple base classes, which is unsafe because the `__init__` calls in each base class cannot be statically verified to be compatible.
+- <a name="reportUnsafeMultipleInheritance"></a> **reportUnsafeMultipleInheritance** [boolean or string, optional]: Generate or suppress diagnostics for classes that inherit from multiple base classes, which is unsafe because the `__init__` calls in each base class cannot be statically verified to be compatible.

 ## Execution Environment Options
 Pyright allows multiple “execution environments” to be defined for different portions of your source tree.
 For example, a subtree may be designed to run with different import search paths or a different version of the python interpreter than the rest of the source base.